stephanfowler/responsive-swipe/README.md

 // The CSS selector for an element containing a data-json attribute with arbitrary data about the page.
 pageDataSelector: '.responsive-swipe-meta',

-// The name of the query param sent wth Ajax page-fragment requests
+// The name of the query param sent by Ajax page-fragment requests
 queryParam: 'frag_width',

 // CSS selector for a spinner/busy indicator